Inclusive leadership. Collective strength.

 Inclusive Leadership.
 Collective Strength.

-I proudly endorse Kit, Anna, and Cécile in the upcoming NTEU elections, in every role they are contesting.
+I wholeheartedly endorse Kit, Anna, and Cécile in the NTEU elections, in every role they are contesting.

-If you want experienced, values-driven leaders who will stand with members—vote for Kit, Anna, and Cécile.
+If you want experienced, values-driven leaders who stand with members and genuinely embody union principles, I strongly encourage you to vote for Kit, Anna, and Cécile.

 They won’t let you down.